The null condition in elastodynamics leads to non-uniqueness: Introduction

-where $\tS_{q+1}:=\tS_{G_{q+1}}-\tS_{G_{q}}=\tS_{q+1}^{(1)} + \tS_{q+1}^{(2)} + \tS_{q+1}^{(\geqslant3)} $, and the superscript $ (i) $ indicates that the term is approximately of the form $ G_q^k \tG_{q+1}^i $ and has a magnitude approximately $ \mathcal{O}(|G_q|^k |\tG_{q+1}|^i) $.
+where $\tS_{q+1} := \Sgm_{G_{q+1}}-\Sgm_{G_q} = \tS_{q+1}^{(1)} +\tS_{q+1}^{(2)} +\tS_{q+1}^{(\geqslant3)}$, and the superscript $ (i) $ indicates that the term is approximately of the form $ G_q^k \tG_{q+1}^i $ and has a magnitude approximately $ \mathcal{O}(|G_q|^k |\tG_{q+1}|^i) $.

-Unlike the Euler equations, where the linear part takes the form of a transport equation, the linear part here takes a form of linear wave equation.
+Unlike the Euler equations, where the linear part takes the form of a transport equation, the linear part here takes the form of a linear wave equation.
 The low-frequency components of the main part of second-order terms are still used to cancel out the Reynolds error.
 For the higher-order terms, it is easy to see that their magnitude is small (of amplitude smaller than $\delta_{q+1}^{\frac{3}{2}}$).
-However, if we directly absorb these higher-order terms into the error at the next iteration, they will no longer be a symmetric matrix.
+Although these terms are smaller, some of the nonprincipal quadratic and higher-order contributions cannot be directly represented in the form $ (\Id+G_{q+1})R_{q+1} $ with $R_{q+1}$ symmetric.
 This breaks the iterative framework used in the Euler equations.
 Therefore, we need a new iterative framework and a redefined inverse of the divergence operator.
 Below, we will discuss the challenges posed by the above description in detail:

-As shown in another of our works \cite{MQ24 2}, if higher-order nonlinearities (third-order and above) are absent, it is possible to achieve non-uniqueness for $C^\alpha(\alpha>0)$ continuous solutions, which is difficult to achieve for elastodynamic systems.
+As shown in our related work \cite{MQ25}, if higher-order nonlinearities (third-order and above) are absent, it is possible to achieve non-uniqueness for $C^{1,\alpha}(\alpha>0)$ continuous solutions, which is difficult to achieve for elastodynamic systems.
 This is primarily due to our treatment of the non-principal part of the second-order terms and third-order and higher nonlinear terms: perturbation terms similar to $ G_q \tG_{q+1}^2 $ are directly absorbed into $ R_{q+1} $.
-This absorption provides only a $\varepsilon $-level benefit, which limits our choice of $ \delta_q $ in \eqref{def of parameter} that decays exponentially as $q\rightarrow\infty$.
+This absorption provides only an $\varepsilon$-level benefit, which limits our choice of $ \delta_q $ in \eqref{def of parameter} that decays exponentially as $q\rightarrow\infty$.
 In particular, for the linear components satisfying the linear wave equation, we have specific estimates:

 For the right-hand side terms of the equation to be smaller than $\delta_{q+2}$, the choice of $\lambda_q$ becomes restricted.
-This limitation prevents us from achieving the non-uniqueness of weak solutions in $C^\alpha$ spaces with $\alpha>0$.
+This limitation prevents us from achieving the non-uniqueness of weak solutions in $C^{1,\alpha}$ spaces with $\alpha>0$.